“To paraphrase Oedipus, Hamlet, Lear, and all those guys, ‘I wish I had known this some time ago.’”

 Once, several years ago, we actually invested in stocks as opposed to index funds.
 One of those stock picks was Apple.
 I don’t remember the exact circumstances, but it had something to do with Apple missing earnings and the stock dropping to what we thought was a ridiculously low price, like $130/share.
 We talked about it for a couple of days and decided to pull the trigger.
 Soon after we bought the stock, it shot up to about $170.

 We started getting nervous.
-Was it at a top?
+Was it at the top?
 Was it going to fall again?
 Dead cat bounce?
 Was Jupiter aligned with Pluto?
 Was Steve Jobs scattering chicken bones?

 “(*#$^(#!!!!
 We knew it!
 We knew we should have held on to that stock!” we grumbled as we kicked ourselves.